 While we worked on installing plumbing lines, our carpenter installed our platform bed with storage beneath, and our bedside tables.
 The tables were built from reclaimed pieces of the original 1965 mahogany cabinets.
 We’ve been lucky and very excited to reuse most of the original cabinet doors, upper cabinets, and various pieces of hardwood from the old sofa and bed to build a lot of the new furniture in the trailer.
 It’s beautiful wood, and environmentally- and cost-conscious in lieu of buying new.

-The bathroom wall framing has gone in as well, after receiving our Nature’s Head composting toilet and new bathtub and setting them into place, a cabinet is framed out, and soon we’ll have kitchen cabinets as well!
+The bathroom wall framing has gone in as well, after receiving our Nature’s Head composting toilet and new bathtub and dry-fitting them into place, a bathroom cabinet is framed out, and soon we’ll have kitchen cabinets as well!